dbmrq/resume/cv.md

 ---

 # Profile
-Mobile engineering leader with a unique background in Psychology and Philosophy, combining deep technical expertise with a focus on organizational health.
-I operate as a manager of managers, leading a mobile organization of approximately 30 engineers while overseeing a massive white-label ecosystem of over 640 apps.
-My experience spans large-scale technical leadership at Wex and end-to-end product ownership as the founder of Leio.
-I specialize in scaling high-performance teams, navigating complex change management, and driving operational discipline.
+Mobile engineering leader combining a decade of technical expertise with a background of scientific research in Psychology.
+I integrate large-scale architectural strategy with a deep understanding of human behavior to navigate conflict and foster psychological safety.
+With a focus on end-to-end ownership, from founding a product to managing other managers and staff engineers, I build resilient organizations and drive delivery excellence.

 # Core Strengths & Skills
 - **Organizational Leadership:** Leading other managers, cross-timezone collaboration across the US, Brazil, and India, hiring strategy, and performance calibration.
 - **People & Culture:** Driving engagement through change and ambiguity, conflict resolution, fostering autonomy, and coaching leaders on psychological safety and team health.
 - **Engineering Strategy:** Mobile platform architecture at scale, white-label automation, release engineering, and CI/CD process.
-- **Technical Stack:** Swift 6, SwiftUI, UIKit, Kotlin, Java, .NET, Python, Azure DevOps, GitHub Actions.
+- **Technical Expertise:** Swift 6, SwiftUI, UIKit, Mobile Architecture.
+- **Managed Technologies & Tooling:** Kotlin, Java, .NET, Python, Bash, Azure DevOps, GitHub Actions.

 # Professional Experience

 ## Wex Inc. — Senior Engineering Manager (2025–Present)
-*Lead a strategic mobile division of approximately 30 engineers, managing a layer of engineering managers and vendor partners.*
+*Lead a strategic mobile division of over 30 engineers, managing 3 Engineering Managers, 4 Staff Engineers, and directing the work of partner teams.*

-I oversee the engineering strategy and delivery for a massive white-label ecosystem of over 640 mobile apps, including Bank of America, PNC Bank, and Voya.
-I operate as a manager of managers, responsible for organizational health, leadership development, and integrating vendor partners into a unified engineering culture.
+I oversee engineering strategy for a white-label ecosystem of more than 640 mobile apps across three product lines with deep customization.
+As a manager of managers, I drive organizational health and leadership development, unifying internal and partner teams into a cohesive culture while managing resource allocation and strategic alignment.

 ### Key Achievements
-- **Scale & Automation:** Architected the delivery strategy for the entire app portfolio via shared codebases and automated release workflows, enabling simultaneous updates across hundreds of clients.
+- **Scale & Automation:** Architected the delivery strategy for the entire app portfolio via shared codebases and automated release workflows using Python and Bash, enabling simultaneous updates across hundreds of clients.
 - **Operational Excellence:** Led a CI/CD transformation that cut release cycles from months to under one hour, enabling prompt resolution of issues.
 - **Quality Engineering:** Reduced crash rates from over 4% to under 0.25% by enforcing rigorous architectural standards and automated testing frameworks.
 - **Global Team Integration:** Successfully integrated local and offshore partner teams across the United States, Brazil and India, aligning delivery cadence and quality standards in the organization.
-- **Organizational Growth:** Scaled the division into 4 cross-functional squads comprising 30 engineers, directly managing internal engineering managers, directing vendor partners, and defining promotion paths for staff engineers.
+- **Organizational Growth:** Scaled the division into 4 cross-functional squads comprising 30 engineers, managing internal engineering managers, directing partner teams, and defining promotion paths for senior engineers.

 ## Wex Inc. — Tech Lead Manager (2024–2025)
-*Transitioned from individual contributor to management, tasked with scaling a single team into multiple specialized squads while driving modernization and delivery excellence.*
+*Transitioned from individual contributor to management, scaling a single team into multiple specialized squads while driving modernization and delivery excellence.*

 ### Key Achievements
 - **Incident Management:** Reduced production incident response times from >3 days to <1 hour by leading improvements in telemetry, observability, and on-call practices.